 What Causes Stroke In Young People?

-Every year, over 20,000 young folks in the US have a stroke, and that number has shot up by 44% since 1995 – pretty concerning, right?
+Each year, over 20,000 young adults in the U.S. experience a stroke, and that number has surged by 44% since 1995 – pretty alarming, right?

-Now, we used to think strokes were more of a grandparent thing, but surprise, surprise – more and more young people are getting hit by them.
+We used to think strokes mainly affected older folks, but surprise – more young people are now facing them.

 What Causes Stroke In Young People?